Sravani-Vunnam/Databricks-training/week1/day2/README.md

 # Databricks Training – Day 2

-This repository contains the SQL practice queries completed during Day 11 of the Databricks Training program provided through our college.
+This repository contains the SQL practice queries completed during Day 2 of the Databricks Training program

 The exercises focus on learning and practicing SQL concepts using sample Employee, Department, and Project tables.